Siblings help isolated seniors combat loneliness with video messages, care packages

 CLICK HERE TO GET THE FOX NEWS APP

-However, what they didn't realize was that many facilities lacked the technology to be able to conduct live video calls.
-One facility even said that it only had one phone for residents to use to chat with family or volunteers.
+What the Guptas didn't realize initially was that many facilities lacked the technology to conduct live video calls.
+One facility even said that it only had one phone for residents to chat with family or volunteers.

 So, the siblings set out to fix that too.
 They began collecting various electronics from tablets to phones.